 The symptoms of a medial collateral ligament injury include:

 - Pain and tenderness along the inner part of your knee

 - The sensation of your knee giving way

 - A locking of catching in the joint when moved

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with medial collateral ligament (MCL) injuries return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with medial collateral ligament (MCL) injuries return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 Our orthopedic surgeons are experts in knee arthroscopy, a minimally invasive procedure in which small instruments and a thin, flexible medical device with a camera pass through an incision the size of a small Band-Aid.
 After surgery, our physical therapists guide each patient through a personalized rehabilitation program to restore strength and mobility.